-Some people on bikes filter through stationary or slow moving vehicles.
+Some people on bikes take advantage of their small size to filter through stationary or slow moving cars.
 Although an accepted practice in the Highway Code, filtering can present certain risks which should be carefully managed.

 It is advisable that inexperienced bike users stay in lane and wait.
-If you choose to filter through traffic:
+If you choose to filter through traffic, you should: